Exit time for anchored expansion: Introduction

 \section{Introduction}

-There exists a lot of connections linking the geometry of a graph and the behaviour of a random walk.
-One important tool is the isoperimetric profile of the graph.
-For example, in \cite{coulhon} Coulhon has shown that a control of the isoperimetry of a graph with bounded valence gives an upper bound of the iterated transition probabilities of a simple random walk evolving on this graph.
+\begin{rem} A shorter version of this paper is proposed to Annales de la Facult{\'e} des Sciences de Toulouse without the proof of isoperimetry for random environment (Proposition 5.2), which is improved since the first version on Arxiv.
+This proof will be proposed in another article, in the second time. \end{rem} Among many connections linking the geometry of a graph and the behaviour of its simple random walk, one important tool is isoperimetry.
+Already present in the celebrated work of Nash \cite{nash}, the idea was made clear since the seminal work of Varopoulos \cite{varo}.
+A discrete version for graphs is in \cite{cosa}.
+The isoperimetry conditions are various, geometric or functional.
+For instance the inequality above yields a $L^2$ type of Faber-Krahn inequality proposed by Grigor'yan in \cite{grigFK}, and Coulhon has shown in \cite{coulhon} that it gives an upper bound of the iterated transition probabilities of the random walk.

 The problem with uniform isoperimetric inequality is its unstability under random perturbations like percolation.
-Another tool, more robust, has been introduced in the two last decades by Thomassen in\cite{thomassen} and next by Benjamini, Lyons and Schramm in \cite{benj}.
-It is called {\it{ anchored or rooted isoperimetric inequality }}.
+If one studies the ''ant in the labyrinth'' of de Gennes \cite{degennes}, one needs a weaker version of isoperimetry which can be robust, as introduced in the two last decades by Thomassen in \cite{thomassen} and next by Benjamini, Lyons and Schramm in \cite{benj}.
+It is called {\it{ anchored or rooted isoperimetric inequality}}.
 Here is the definition.
 For a graph $G$, we denote $V(G)$ the set of vertices and $E(G)$ the set of edges. \begin{defi}Let $\F$ a positive increasing function defined on $\R_+$.
 Let $G$ a graph and $ o\in G$.
 We say that $G$ satisfies an anchored (or rooted) $\F$-isoperimetric inequality at o if there exists a constant $C_{\rm IS} >0$ such that for any connected set $A$ which contains o we have:

-$\partial A$ is equal to the set $\{(x,y) \in E(G); \ x\in A \ and \ y\notin A\}$ and $|B| $ stands for the cardinal of $B$. \end{defi} When $\F=id$ and $G$ has bounded degree there is an equivalent version of this definition which reads as follows: \\ {\it{ $G$ satisfies a strong anchored (or rooted) isoperimetric inequality if is strictly positif.}}
+$\partial A$ is equal to the set $\{(x,y) \in E(G); \ x\in A \ and \ y\notin A\}$ and $|B| $ stands for the cardinal of $B$. \end{defi} When $\F(x)=x^{1-1/d}$, we will say that $G$ satisfies a $d-$dimensional isoperimetric inequality.
+When $\F=id$ and $G$ has bounded degree there is an equivalent version of this definition which reads as follows: \\ {\it{ $G$ satisfies a strong anchored (or rooted) isoperimetric inequality if is strictly positif.}}

 This definition does not depend on the choice of the fixed vertex whereas in the previous definition, the constant $ C_{\rm IS}$ depends on the point o.

 Our object here is to examine what anchored isoperimetric inequality implies for random walk.
+Our hope is that it could be useful for instance in the still very open problem of spectral dimension which could not be $4/3$ in low dimensions as stated by the Alexander-Orbach conjecture \cite{ao}.
+See the lecture of Barlow \cite{barlow} for an introduction to these questions.